syncfusion-content/flutter-docs/Flutter/chat/message-and-usersupport.md

 * [`id`] - Used to uniquely identify the author of the message.
 This is a required field for distinguishing between different users.
 * [`name`] - Used to specify the name of the author of the message.
 This helps in displaying the author's name in the chat interface.
+* [`avatar`] - Used to specify the image or visual representation of the message author.
+It typically takes an ImageProvider, such as NetworkImage, AssetImage, or FileImage, to display the author’s profile picture in the chat interface.

 {% tabs %}
 {% highlight Dart %}